MLT Essential Functions

 Faculty in the MLT program have a responsibility for the welfare of the patients treated or otherwise affected by students enrolled in the MLT program, as well as for the welfare of students in the program.
 In order to fulfill this responsibility, the MLT faculty and Advisory Committee established minimum Essential Functions that must be met with or without reasonable accommodation in order to participate in the program and graduate.

-Admission and retention decisions for MLT students are based not only on prior satisfactory academic achievement, but also on non-academic factors which serve to insure that the candidate can complete the Essential Functions of the academic program for graduation.
-Essential Functions, as distinguished from academic standards, refer to those cognitive, physical, and behavioral abilities that are necessary for satisfactory completion of all aspects of the curriculum, and the development of professional attributes required by the faculty of all students at graduation.
+Admission and retention decisions for MLT students are based not only on prior satisfactory academic achievement, but also on non-academic factors which serve to ensure that the candidate can complete the Essential Functions of the academic program for graduation.
+Essential Functions, as distinguished from Academic Standards, refer to those cognitive, physical, and behavioral abilities that are necessary for satisfactory completion of all aspects of the curriculum, and the development of professional attributes required by the faculty of all students at graduation.
 The following Essential Functions have been developed in compliance with the American Disabilities Act (PL101-336), and the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).

 The student must be able to speak in a manner that is understandable (this being both clear distinct words and adequate volume) to persons on the other end of a telephone or other health care workers listening specifically to the student in person.